dominodatalab/data-cleaning-assistant/ReadMe.md

 ## Prerequisites:

-- Duplicate the environment that would be used in running the Java application.
+- Duplicate the environment that would be used in running the Javascript application.
  ![Duplicate_environment](images/duplicate_environment.png)

 - Update the Dockerfile instructions in the environment definition to install the necessary software and dependencies to execute the file type and script in a workspace.